 We won’t see a lot of the starters in Week 1, but that will progressively increase until most starters get the night off in Week 4.
 The lack of most of the starters playing reminds us that nobody should have to pay to watch preseason football on television.
-The prices charged to go to the games (or forcing season ticket holders to buy those tickets along with their regular season games) is beyond ridiculous, but the NFL is the NFL.
+It’s ridiculous the prices they charge to watch at the stadiums, but I have no control over that.
 However, I can help you save a few bucks while still being able to watch some or all of the San Francisco 49ers preseason games.

 All four games will be broadcast locally in the Bay Area on CBS, but only the Cowboys game will be nationally broadcast on NFL Network.

 One big change this year is that the 49ers will be streaming all four preseason games on 49ers.com and through the team’s mobile app.
 The downside to this is that it will only work for people located in the 49ers broadcast region.
 That covers Northern California, over to Reno, and maybe into southern Oregon.

 If you are not in that area, one option you have is to use a VPN.
 I have never used one, so if anybody wants to discuss them in the comments, go to town.
 I’ve heard there are some decent ones that cost $5-$10 per month.